 Held in Winchester by Hampshire Farmers Markets.
 There's lots of local products, for example eggs from five different producers four of which are in Hampshire, or cheeses from farms in Hampshire, West Sussex, Kent and even the Isle of Wight.

 1st Sunday of each month.
 Sometimes known as the Retro market, here you can find all manner of interesting vintage and antique collectables.
 Such things as silver candelabra to vintage clothing.
 An ideal spot to browse and pick up that very item you've been looking for.

 Both antique and contemporary art is available, with stalls selling jewellery, paintings, sculptures and much more.
 It includes local artists and those from farther afileld.

 Winchester Farmers Market is the largest and award-winning market with Hampshire Farmers Market, held on the second and last Sunday of each month and is regarded as the largest regular farmers market in the UK, with up to 90 stalls attending each market.

 For further information visit the website https://www.hampshirefarmersmarkets.co.uk

-It is now in its 13th year and a welcome return after recent events.
+It will be in its 13th year and a welcome return after recent events.
 Still recognised as one of the best Christmas Markets in Europe made special by its spectacular location, the Market brings high quality exhibitors, wonderful Christmas gifts and an abundance of festive foods.